-For nearly a decade the Lower Hume Aboriginal Health and Wellbeing Program has been supporting the Lower Hume catchment (Mitchell and Murrindindi Shires) to deliver better health and wellbeing outcomes for the Aboriginal community.
+For over a decade the Lower Hume Aboriginal Health and Wellbeing Program has been supporting the Lower Hume catchment (Mitchell and Murrindindi Shires) to deliver better health and wellbeing outcomes for the Aboriginal community.
 The model has evolved over time to align to the Hume Region Closing the Gap 2009-2013, Koolin Balit 2012-2022 and most recently to Korin Korin Balit-Djak 2017-2027.

 The Lower Hume Aboriginal Health and Wellbeing Program Officer was originally employed and managed through a local hospital.
 In 2014 management of the program was transferred to Lower Hume Primary Care Partnership (PCP) due to the strong alignment to the core business of PCP including;